chrisglein/chrisglein.github.io/rum-runner/README.md

 <table>
 <tr>
 <td width="250px"><img class="card" src="rulebook/hazard_example2.png" width="250px" height="150px"/></td>
-<td>The raiding party now moves onto "Port Taxes".
+<td style="vertical-align: middle;">The raiding party now moves onto "Port Taxes".
 As it's already face-up there is no opportunity for the crown to add addtional 🟡 to it.
 This hazard has 2 choices: Pay 2 🟡, or the crown gains 3 🟡.
 The pirate has enough 🟡 in their supply, so either is an option.
 They opt to pay 2 🟡 to the bank.
 Now that the hazard is faced, there are no 🟡 on the hazard card so it is trashed to the crown's discard pile.</td>
 </tr>
 </table>

 <table>
 <tr>
-<td>There are no hazards left to face, so the pirates raid the face-down investment on the island.
+<td style="vertical-align: middle;">There are no hazards left to face, so the pirates raid the face-down investment on the island.
 They flip it over, and it's "Light Rum".
 The raid text says "+1 🟡 each rading ship.
 Score for 1 ⭐".
 The pirate adds 1 🟡 from the bank to the "Sloop", and keeps the "Light Rum" card to track that they have 1 of the 4 bottles they need to win the game.
 The 2 🟡 that had been on the card are returned to the bank.</td>
 <td width="150px"><image src="rulebook/rum_example1.png" width="150px" height="250px"/></td>
 </tr>
 </table>